priyadarsh-rajendran/Machine-Learning-Project/README.md

 # Machine-Learning-Project
-This Project contains the final Report, The code of the project and the entire zip file
+This Project contains the Final Report named as ML_Project.pdf.
+The code of the project which is named as Project(2).pynb and the entire zip file of the project which is named as Project.zip